satishattada/react-native-qrcode-scanner/migration.md

-(this document has been taking from the react-native-camera library [here](https://github.com/react-native-community/react-native-camera/blob/master/docs/migration.md))
+(this document has been taking from the react-native-infy-camera library [here](https://github.com/react-native-community/react-native-infy-camera/blob/master/docs/migration.md))

 # Migrating from RCTCamera to RNCamera

 ## Project Integration

-Please follow the [RNCamera doc](https://github.com/react-native-community/react-native-camera/blob/master/docs/RNCamera.md) installation guide to install the face detection frameworks on both platforms.
+Please follow the [RNCamera doc](https://github.com/react-native-community/react-native-infy-camera/blob/master/docs/RNCamera.md) installation guide to install the face detection frameworks on both platforms.

 ### iOS